adamtow/cronios/documentation.md

 <small>[^1]: Some shortcuts work more effectively in the background than others.
 You may need to modify your favorite shortcuts to work with Cronios.</small>

 <small>[^2]: Cronios tries its best to stay awake, but it is still subject to how iOS treats background operation of applications, most notably the Shortcuts app itself.
-Please read the [section on tips to keep Cronios running as long as possible](#keeping-cronios-active) and using [Fuzzy *️⃣ schedules](#fuzzy-star) for more details.</small>
+Cronios 1.0.2 introduces a new method of notifying you within minutes of Cronios being stopped.
+Read the [section on tips to keep Cronios running as long as possible](#keeping-cronios-active) and using [Fuzzy *️⃣ schedules](#fuzzy-star) for more details.</small>

 <hr />